pyenv-win/pyenv-win/README.md

 - Fork the project & clone locally.
 - Create an upstream remote and sync your local copy before you branch.
 - Branch for each separate piece of work.
-It's a good practise to write test cases.
+It's good practice to write test cases.
 - Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
 - Test the changes by running `tests\test_install.bat` and `tests\test_uninstall.bat`
 - Push to your origin repository.